DestroyedClone/RiskOfBulletstorm/README.md

 [nonfunctional] Scope: Reduces bullet spread by 10% (+5% per stack).

+Scouter: Shows enemy health and damage in chat on hit.
+Only shows number of digits depending on InventoryCount.
+DamageType only shows up after 2 Scouters.

 ## Red

 [unimplemented] Ring of Triggers: Using an equipment fires your primary attack in all directions for 3 (+1 per stack) seconds